SIG MCX Spear: Variants

+The SIG MCX Spear was SIG Sauer's submission for the United States Army Next Generation Squad Weapon (NGSW) program, chambered in .277 Fury cartridge.
+Sig Sauer was chosen as the winner on April 19, 2022, designating the rifle as the XM5, then re-designated as the XM7 in U.S. military service.
+It was later officially adopted by the US Army as the M7 rifle.
+A product improved carbine variant was later developed by SIG and is currently being tested, designated as the XM8 carbine (unrelated to the Heckler & Koch XM8).

+The SIG MCX Spear was released to the civilian market in 2022 with a starting MSRP of $4,999.
+However, it is not compliant with California firearm regulations.

-SIG MCX Raptor
+MCX Spear DMR

-The SIG MCX Raptor is a short-barreled rifle variant intended to serve as a carbine, featuring an 8 in barrel and a Picatinny rail tail interface for attaching either a compact buttstock or a folding PCB (pistol contour brace).
-It is available in 6.8x51mm, 6.5 Creedmoor and 7.62×51mm NATO.

-CSASS Program
+The SIG MCX Spear DMR is a designated marksman rifle variant that features a folding skeletonized stock.

+Prototypes

+MCX-MR

 The SIG MCX-MR (Mid Range) was SIG Sauer's unsuccessful submission for the United States Army's Compact Semi-Automatic Sniper System (CSASS) program.
 It is chambered in 7.62×51mm NATO and has selective fire capabilities.
 It weighs 8.9 lb and features a 16 in 416 stainless steel barrel with a 1:10 inch twist rate, which is manufactured by Bartlein Barrels.
 The gas system features suppressed and unsuppressed settings.
 Unlike the handguard of the MCX, which slides off after pulling the front pivot pin, the MCX-MR requires the removal of two screws first.
 It features both an M16/AR-15 type charging handle and a left side charging handle.
 It uses a 20-round magazine and is also compatible with SR-25 lower receivers for use of SR-25 box magazines.